FoxelSA/ply2bin/README.md

-## poco2pano <br /> Point cloud exportation to freepano
+## ply2bin <br /> Point cloud exportation to DAV

-Given an openMVG point cloud in ply format obtained with eyesis4pi rig structure, this software export it on the associtated EQR panoramas.
+Given an openMVG point cloud in ply format obtained with eyesis4pi rig structure, this software export it in binary file format readable for DAV.

 ### Documentation